zhonghan721/tp/docs/UserGuide.md

 ### Register

-You can register for a new user account with HomeBoss by calling this command.
+You can create a new User account by calling this command when you first start using HomeBoss.
 <br />

 <box type="note" background-color="#dff0d8" border-color="#d6e9c6" icon=":information_source:">